-Setting Your Grip above the rope (overhand Grip)
+Setting your grip above the rope (overhand grip)

-This Grip automatically puts your shoulders into an internally rotated position which is what we are trying to avoid.
+An overhand grip automatically puts your shoulders into an internally rotated position which is what we are trying to avoid.
 Grab the rope from the bottom and keep your palms facing each other.

 OTHER FACE PULL VARIATIONS

-Face Pull with Bands
+Resistance Band Face Pull

-I recommend that you get a few different sizes as they vary in strength.)
+I recommend that you get a few different sizes as they vary in strength.

 FREQUENTLY ASKED QUESTIONS